US economy posts spectacular growth in third quarter; COVID-19 scarring to last

 But output remains below its level in the fourth quarter of 2019, a fact Trump's Democratic challenger Joe Biden is almost certain to highlight along with signs that the growth spurt is fast petering out.

-Gross domestic product rebounded at a 33.1per cent annualized rate last quarter, the Commerce Department said in its advance estimate on Thursday.
-That was the fastest pace since the government started keeping records in 1947 and followed a historic shrinkage rate of 31.4per cent in the second quarter.
+Gross domestic product rebounded at a 33.1 per cent annualised rate last quarter, the Commerce Department said in its advance estimate on Thursday.
+That was the fastest pace since the government started keeping records in 1947 and followed a historic shrinkage rate of 31.4 per cent in the second quarter.

 The government's rescue package provided a lifeline for many businesses and the unemployed, juicing up consumer spending, which on its own powered the surge in GDP.

 But government funding has been depleted with no deal in sight for another round of relief.
-New COVID-19 cases are spiraling across the country, forcing restrictions on businesses like restaurants and bars.
+New COVID-19 cases are spiralling across the country, forcing restrictions on businesses like restaurants and bars.

 Personal income tumbled at a US$540.6 billion rate in the third quarter after surging at a US$1.45 trillion pace in the second quarter.
 The decrease in income was attributed to declines in government transfers related to the pandemic relief programs.
 With the labor market recovery slowing, the outlook for consumer spending is cloudy.